 - Bulimia Nervosa

 - Binge Eating Disorder

 - Unspecified Feeding Disorder

 Treating an Eating Disorder Simultaneously with Substance Use Disorder

 Eating disorders, like substance use disorder have suffered under the weight of heavy societal disparagement.
 Eating disorders and substance abuse show up, not infrequently, in some of the same patients, and so the best drug and alcohol treatment facilities will have programs and forms of treatment that will effectively treat the two disorders simultaneously in order to assure the best likelihood of success.
 Unfortunately this kind of quality treatment isn’t available at all Florida addiction treatment centers.
-Florida House Experience however has a qualified staff who are more than ready to help addicts take on not only their chemical dependency, but also their eating disorders through individuated medical and neuro treatment.
+FHE Health however has a qualified staff who are more than ready to help addicts take on not only their chemical dependency, but also their eating disorders through individuated medical and neuro treatment.
 Call FHE now to learn more about how we can mold our treatment programs to fit your specific medical and mental health needs.